Programs and services for children

 Our innovative programs go the extra mile to meet the special needs of children and youth with complex behavioral health issues through life-changing support today that is making a lasting difference for tomorrow.

 - Peer support services connect families with community-based resources and offer guidance for guardians when a child resides in or is referred to residential treatment.

-- The Transition to Independence process model prepares transition-age youth (14-26) with emotional and/or behavioral challenges for successful lives as adults.
-In 2018, young adult employment increased from 34% to 46%.4
+- The Transition to Independence Process model prepares transition-age youth (14-26) with emotional and/or behavioral challenges for successful lives as adults.
+Through the program, young adult employment has increased, on average, from 35% to 45%.3

 - The Magellan Youth Leaders Inspiring Future Empowerment (MY LIFE) program provides a healthy outlet for youth who have experience with mental health, substance abuse, juvenile justice or foster care-related issues to create positive change for themselves and others in their communities.
 Founded in 2008, more than 500 MY LIFE meetings and events have taken place, inspiring thousands of youth and adults alike.
 Learn more about MY LIFE

 “I am very thankful for Magellan.
 Without your help I’m not sure where I would be.
 Also, I know my son is getting the best possible care.
 Thank you.”